inaccel/material/docs/install/deb.md

-# Install InAccel on Amazon Linux / CentOS / Fedora / Red Hat Enterprise Linux
+# Install InAccel on Debian / Ubuntu

 *![time/embed](Estimated reading time: {X})*

-To get started with InAccel on Amazon Linux / CentOS / Fedora / Red Hat Enterprise Linux follow the installation steps.
+To get started with InAccel on Debian / Ubuntu follow the installation steps.

 ## Installation methods